-Here are some water-saving devices and programs that will help ensure your landscape gets the right amount of water it needs to thrive.
+Over 50% of home water use is used for irrigation, and landscapes are often over-watered due to inefficient irrigation systems.
+Here are some water-saving tools and programs that will help ensure your landscape gets the right amount of water it needs to thrive.

 Benefits of Efficient Irrigation

 Utilizing an efficient irrigation system to manage your watering needs has many more benefits than just saving water, such as:

 - The value of your home could be increased by as much as 20%

 - Using the right amount of water to water your plants and eliminating overspray will lower your water bill